MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgRiskyServicePrincipalHistory.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ACTIVITY `<IMicrosoftGraphRiskServicePrincipalActivity>`: riskServicePrincipalActivity
+`ACTIVITY <IMicrosoftGraphRiskServicePrincipalActivity>`: riskServicePrincipalActivity
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Detail <String>]`: riskDetail
   - `[RiskEventTypes <String[]>]`:

-BODYPARAMETER `<IMicrosoftGraphRiskyServicePrincipalHistoryItem1>`: riskyServicePrincipalHistoryItem
+`BODYPARAMETER <IMicrosoftGraphRiskyServicePrincipalHistoryItem>`: riskyServicePrincipalHistoryItem
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AccountEnabled <Boolean?>]`: true if the service principal account is enabled; otherwise, false.
   - `[AppId <String>]`: The globally unique identifier for the associated application (its appId property), if any.
   - `[DisplayName <String>]`: The display name for the service principal.
-  - `[History <IMicrosoftGraphRiskyServicePrincipalHistoryItem1[]>]`: Represents the risk history of Azure AD service principals.
+  - `[History <IMicrosoftGraphRiskyServicePrincipalHistoryItem[]>]`: Represents the risk history of Azure AD service principals.
   - `[IsEnabled <Boolean?>]`:
   - `[IsProcessing <Boolean?>]`: Indicates whether Azure AD is currently processing the service principal's risky state.
   - `[RiskDetail <String>]`: riskDetail